• Menu

 Black Canyon of the Gunnison National Park.
 Photo: John Weiss

 To access the other side of the canyon, visitors should plan for several hours in the car along HWY 50 or the scenic route through the Curecanti National Recreation Area.
-There are a number of hiking trails throughout the park that range from easy hikes above the rim to grueling hikes that head into the canyon towards the river.
+Several hiking trails throughout the park range from easy hikes above the rim to grueling hikes that head into the canyon toward the river.
 One easy option is Rim Rock Nature Trail, a two-mile trail that stays on the rim but offers great views into the canyon.

 Visitors hoping to head into the canyon should keep in mind that free permits are required for day-use and overnight trips.
 Additionally, there are two campgrounds on the rim of the canyon, and reservations should be made in advance.